 Dáil Éireann - Volume 609 - 08 November, 2005

-134. Mr. G. Mitchell asked the Minister for Education and Science if she will reform the entry requirements for teacher training in order that Irish is brought into line with English and mathematics; and if she will make a statement on the matter.
-[32703/05]
+703. Mr. Durkan asked the Minister for Education and Science if provision can or will be made for an extra teacher or classroom assistant for all one-teacher schools here; and if she will make a statement on the matter.
+[33231/05]

 Ms Hanafin Ms Hanafin

 Ms Hanafin: I propose to take Questions Nos.
 136, 139, 566, 610, 619, 626, 635 and 703 together.

 The mainstream teacher allocation of all primary schools, including one-teacher schools, is determined by reference to the enrolment of the school on 30 September of the previous school year.
 The staffing schedule is outlined in a circular which is issued annually to all primary schools.
 In addition, such schools may be eligible for additional teacher or special needs assistant allocations in accordance with the criteria for the allocation of special needs resources.
 The staffing situation of one-teacher schools is being reviewed.